-Our favourite LGBT podcasts of 2018
+Our favourite LGBT podcasts

 Did you know that the average person spends about 240 hours per year commuting to work?
 That’s at least five hours a week spent not listening to the new Robyn album.
 Until Sweden’s second-greatest export deems us worthy of new music, here’s a list of some of our favourite queer (or queer-adjacent) podcasts that help get us through the day and make us smile awkwardly in public.

 By far the most popular and successful podcast on this list, Throwing Shade is hosted by “feminasty” Erin Gibson and “homosensual” Bryan Safi.
 Throwing Shade is political comedy first and foremost, but Gibson and Safi also deliver brilliant takes on pop culture, current events, and women’s and LGBT rights with the hilarity of two people who are mad as hell and aren’t going to take it anymore.
 You’ll never look at a Whole Foods the same again.

 Throwing shade at everything from casual racism all the way down to the most trying hip-hop “stars” in the biz, Kid Fury and Crissle are endearing forces of nature on their weekly podcast.
 Spilling the tea with a mix of cutting commentary and genuine chemistry, The Read is a perfect antidote for anyone who’s ever had to struggle to make it in the big city.
 The 15-second skip-back button will never be put to better use.

 Homophilia celebrates (and interrogates) queer pop culture as hosts Dave Holmes and Matt McConkey plow through their love and sex lives every week, giving queer stories a platform so seldom available in mainstream content.
 The experiences and stories they share are as relatable as they are funny.